-There is no need for man entry into the Hydro DryScreen[®] during maintenance.
-However, if man entry does occur then proper confined space entry procedures must be followed.
+The Hydro DryScreenTM can be provided with surface access hatches in the horizontal screen intended to be opened from the surface using a pole.
+There is no need for entry into the Hydro DryScreen® during maintenance.
+Without these hatches, however, entry is required and proper confined space entry procedures must be followed.

-Floatable trash and debris can be removed by lifting the floatable access lid and using a netted skimming pole or a vactor truck to skim trash from the surface of the standing water.
-Accumulated oil must be removed from the surface using a vactor truck or sump vac.
-Accumulated sediment can be removed by lifting the central access lid and dropping a vactor hose down the center shaft to the sump.
-The entire sump liquid volume does not necessarily need to be removed from the Hydro DryScreen® during maintenance.
+Floatable trash and debris can be removed using a netted skimming pole or a vactor truck to skim trash from the surface of the standing water.
+Accumulated sediment can be removed by removing the horizontal screen panels or by accessing the sump through the optional access hatches.